-Accessibility Tools

-Here are few links to some short videos about how to use some of the built-in accessibility tools.
+Here are a few links to some short videos about how to use some of the built-in accessibility tools.

 Word:

-MS word video "accessibility checker" 1 minute 10 seconds MS word video "alt text" 2 minutes 7 seconds MS word video "heading styles" 1 minute 25 seconds PowerPoint:
+MS word video "accessibility checker" 1 minute 10 seconds

-PowerPoint video "accessible slides" 2 minutes 29 seconds PowerPoint video "image accessibility" 1 minute 38 seconds PowerPoint video "Live Captions" 1 minute 7 seconds
+MS word video "alt text" 2 minutes 7 seconds

-Division for Special Education Services and Supports

-PowerPoint Accessibility

-April 2020
+MS word video "heading styles" 1 minute 25 seconds

-Microsoft PowerPoint - Making An Accessible Document
+How to make PowerPoint Accessible

-Always check for Accessibility

-Accessibility Checker
+Start with the Accessibility Checker - PowerPoint

-MS PowerPoint has an Accessibility Checker built into the ribbon for easy access.
+PowerPoint has an Accessibility Checker built into the ribbon for easy access.
 The checker classifies the issues into three area:

 Errors: Makes the document almost impossible for people with disabilities to read or access.

 Warnings: Makes the document content difficult for people with disabilities to read or access.

 Tips: The document can be accessed but it could be better organized.

-Clicking an item in the results section will display additional information.
+PowerPoint - Reading Order

-Reading Order Visually we can read slides because we can see the logical order that it flows.
+Visually we can read slides because we can see the logical order and it's flows.
 Screen reading software needs a reading order defined so it reads it in the appropriate order.
 The best way to do this is to use pre-existing slides that are available in PowerPoint.

 If you need a custom slide, or maybe you have already moved things around, you can adjust the reading order in PowerPoint.

 The following video will discuss the importance of the reading order and how to adjust the reading order if needed.

-PowerPoint video "accessible slides"
+PowerPoint video "accessible slides" (2 minutes and 29 seconds)

-Microsoft PowerPoint - Making An Accessible Document

-Font Size
+PowerPoint - Font Size

 To be sure that the presentation is accessible always use sans serif font (sans serif fonts are made up of mostly of straight lines) for text and headings of more than one line.

 - Main Titles, font size 40 and Bold

 - Subtitles, font size 28

 - Sentences, font size 24

 No more than 3 bullet points per slide

-Color Contrast

-A high level of contrast between the background and the foreground helps more people to better see the content.
-It is good practice to use opposite ends of the color spectrum.
+PowerPoint - Things to Avoid

+- Avoid using all capital letters, shadow text, and excessive italics or underlines. - Avoid using a graphic background, or a blue color background. - For text and background, avoid using the color gray. - Avoid using grayscale for photos, graphics, graphs, maps or charts.

+PowerPoint - Things to Avoid

+- Except for bulleted lists, avoid placing information in columns. - Avoid using automatic slide transitions. - Excluded flashing or animated text and objects.

+PowerPoint

+Automatic Captioning/Subtitles

-PowerPoint with automatic captions/subtitles (Requires Windows 10)
+(Requires Windows 10)

 PowerPoint can add captions/subtitles to a presentation and display them on the screen as you present.
-Slide Show, Subtitle Settings